numba/numba-mlir/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-# Intel Extension for MLIR
+# MLIR-based numba backend

-A staging ground for MLIR dialects and tools.
+The goal of this project is to provide efficient code generation for CPUs and GPUs using Multi-Level Intermediate Representation (MLIR) infrastructure.

-## Python frontend
+It uses Numba infrastructure as a frontend but have completely separate codepaths through MLIR infrastructure for low level code generation.

-Python frontend provides set of decorators similar to Numba decorators to compile python code.
+Package provides set of decorators similar to Numba decorators to compile python code.

 Example:
 ```Python